signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 For non-containerized Linux environments, an installer script is available.
 The script deploys and configures:

-- Splunk OpenTelemetry Connector for Linux
+- Splunk OpenTelemetry Collector for Linux
 - [SignalFx Smart Agent and collectd bundle](https://github.com/signalfx/signalfx-agent/releases) (**x86_64/amd64 platforms only**)
 - [Fluentd (via the TD Agent)](https://www.fluentd.org/)